twallema/pySODM/_sources/workflow.md.txt

 #### Choosing an appropriate prior function

-For every model parameter we'll try to calibrate, we'll need to provide a probability function expressing our prior believes with regard to the probability distribution of that parameter. pySODM includes uniform, normal, triangular, gamma and weibull priors, which can be imported as follows (reside in `~/src/pySODM/optimization/objective_functions.py`),
+For every model parameter you calibrate, a probability function expressing our prior believes with regard to the probability distribution of that parameter must be provided. pySODM includes uniform, triangular, normal, gamma and beta priors, which can be imported as follows,

 ```
-from pySODM.optimization.objective_functions import log_prior_uniform, log_prior_normal, log_prior_triangle, log_prior_gamma, log_prior_weibull, log_prior_custom
+from pySODM.optimization.objective_functions import log_prior_uniform, log_prior_triangle, log_prior_normal, log_prior_gamma, log_prior_beta
 ```

-For most problems, uniform prior probabilities, which simply constraint the parameter values within certain bounds, suffice.
-When initializing the [`log_posterior probability` class](optimization.md) it is not necessary to define priors for your parameters.
+When initializing the [`log_posterior probability` class](optimization.md) it is not necessary to define priors for your parameters (arguments `log_prior_prob_fnc` and `log_prior_prob_fnc_args`).
 If no priors are defined, by default, pySODM will initialize uniform priors for the calibrated parameters.
+For most problems, uniform prior probabilities -- which simply constraint the parameter values within certain bounds -- suffice.

 #### Choosing an appropriate likelihood function